jangsa/share/note/secretnft_abs.md

 The value of functional asset backed NFTs (fabNFTs) has volatility as well as BTC, ETH and SCRT.
 The gap is, however, that the value of fabNFTs decreases as time goes by (depreciation) or in case of boken.

-That being said, the most difficult challenge is value estimation.
+That being said, the most difficult challenge is value estimation of fabNFTs.
 It requires to cover depreciation and insurance fee in case of accidents.

 If it gets well designed, it's possible to copy or better the conventional models like Reverse Mortgage, Leaseback model within DeFi.